What a 60-year-old dinner party says about departed UW Huskies legend Bob Schloredt

 “My dad barbecued steaks,” Stewart said.
 “I remember Bob ate two steaks.
 I thought, ‘Wow, what a big guy!’”

 He may have been a big deal, but Schloredt didn’t show it.
 For hours, he sat at the kitchen table with the Stewarts — talking football with Greg, his parents and his five siblings.
 He signed autographs.
 He told stories.
-He sat there, smiling in a red checkered shirt, while the Stewart boys showed off their all-too-familiar football jerseys.
+He sat there, smiling in a white shirt with red checkered stripes, while the Stewart boys showed off their all-too-familiar football jerseys.

 “Of course everybody had No. 15,” Stewart said, referring to Schloredt’s number.
 “For all the kids at school, 15 was the number to be.”